 Lockdown has launched a whole new trend for couples hosting tiny versions of their planned wedding day and saving the big party for a later date.
 It’s completely up to you whether you choose to make this your legal ceremony or not.
 There are several types of small weddings that have risen in popularity, such as micro-weddings.
 Here, we are discussing the difference between an elopement or a minimony, often as a precursor to a sequel wedding.
 Read on to find out which option is best for you and your partner.

 Image: Marc Smith Photography

 What is an elopement?

 Traditionally, an elopement wedding was a spur-of-the-moment event involving some secrecy.
-It was often conducted without the knowledge of the couple’s family and friends, particularly their parents.
-However, that definition in the last few years.
-Elopements have evolved due to couples wanting to be able to personalize more aspects of their wedding.
-Now, an elopement wedding means just a wedding ceremony, celebrating with just yourselves or a small gathering in a minimal, more casual fashion.
+It was often conducted without the knowledge of the couple's family and friends, particularly their parents.
+However, that definition has changed in the last few years.
+Elopements have evolved due to couples wanting to be able to personalise their wedding.
+Now, an elopement wedding is simply a wedding ceremony, celebrated with just yourselves or a small gathering in a minimal, more casual fashion.
 The secrecy is less important but it’s still a quicker, more informal and definitely romantic ceremony.